electricimp/UBloxM8N/Driver/README.md

 To disable messages, specify a rate of 0.
 If messaging is disabled, the callback will be de-registered.

-**Note:** If using UBloxAssistNow Library an error will be thrown if this method is used to enable/disable MGA-ACK (0x1360) or MON-VER (0x0a04) messages.
-The payload for MON-VER message can be retrieved via UBloxAssistNow class method.
+**Note** If you are also using the [UBloxAssistNow library](https://github.com/electricimp/UBloxAssistNow), an exception will be thrown if this method is used to enable or disable MGA-ACK (0x1360) or MON-VER (0x0a04) messages.
+The payload for MON-VER message can be retrieved with a UBloxAssistNow class method.

 #### Parameters ####